Black Swan (film): Critical response

-In September 2010, Entertainment Weekly reported that based on reviews from the film's screening at the Venice Film Festival, "[Black Swan] is already set to be one of the year's most love-it-or-hate-it movies."
-Leonard Maltin, on his blog Movie Crazy, admitted that he "couldn't stand" the film, despite praising Natalie Portman's performance.
-Reuters described the early response to the film as "largely positive" with Portman's performance being highly praised.
+In September 2010, Entertainment Weekly reported that based on reviews from the film's screening at the Venice Film Festival, "[] is already set to be one of the year's most love-it-or-hate-it films."
+Leonard Maltin, on his blog Movie Crazy, admitted that he "couldn't stand" the film, despite highly praising Portman's performance.
+Reuters described the early response to the film as "largely positive", with Portman's performance being highly praised.
 The Sydney Morning Herald reported that "the film divided critics.
 Some found its theatricality maddening, but most declared themselves 'swept away'."